Trump unleashed at raucous rally for embattled Pennsylvania Republican

 Trump’s appearance was aimed at helping Republican Rick Saccone in a district Trump won overwhelmingly in 2016 as part of a narrow win in Pennsylvania.

-But while he heartily endorsed Saccone as a “really good person,” Trump spent a lot of time talking about his own fortunes in a “Make America Great Again” rally in an airport hangar at the Pittsburgh International Airport.
+But while he heartily endorsed Saccone as a“really good person,” Trump spent a lot of time talking about his own fortunes in a“Make America Great Again” rally in an airport hangar at the Pittsburgh International Airport.

 He said it was crucial for Republicans to muster forces to turn back a strong Democratic drive to win one or both houses of the U.S. Congress in November midterm elections.

 “We need Republicans.
-We need the vote,” Trump said, saying Democrats would take away, among other things, “your Second Amendment rights” to bear firearms.
+We need the vote,” Trump said, saying Democrats would take away, among other things,“your Second Amendment rights” to bear firearms.

-Continuing his battle against the mainstream news media, Trump insulted NBC News’ “Meet the Press” host Chuck Todd and Democratic Congresswoman Maxine Waters.
+Continuing his battle against the mainstream news media, Trump insulted NBC News’“Meet the Press” host Chuck Todd and Democratic Congresswoman Maxine Waters.

 Under pressure over a scandal involving a porn star named Stormy Daniels, Trump singled out his wife, Melania, for praise.